Setting up a 5 GHz Wi-Fi wireless network is available only on Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).

 To set additional parameters of Wi-fi network click on 'Advanced setings' link.

-In 'General settings for 2.4 GHz Wi-Fi' use 'Country' line to manually choose the country in which you plan to use the Internet center.
+In 'General settings for 2.4 GHz Wi-Fi' use 'Country' line to manually choose the country in which you plan to use the router.

 The 'Channel' is set to 'Auto' by default.
-In this case, the Internet center automatically selects the optimal working channel based on periodic analysis of the radio environment.
+In this case, the router automatically selects the optimal working channel based on periodic analysis of the radio environment.

 If necessary, you can manually set the channel number (from 36 to 165) in which the 5 GHz access point will operate.
 In the 5 GHz band 17 working channels are available.
 We recommend that you select a channel with a lower number between 36 and 64 (the lower the frequency, the better the signal penetration).